Symptoms of puberty

 - low self-esteem

 These feelings can be a normal part of growing up and going through puberty.
-But if they are having a serious impact on your life, you may wish to talk to someone close to you, such as a close friend or relative, or go to your GP for advice.
+But if they're having a serious impact on your life, you may wish to talk to someone close to you, such as a friend or relative.